andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 3\.2.4 – If a player crashes during the match, he must re-join Veritas immediately.
 Clans can use the following command: “/matchtimeout” at the start of the round to allow players to reconnect to Veritas.

 3\.2.5 – Screenshots from ALL players must be uploaded after each match.
-Screenshots not uploaded 48 hours after a match will result in the player receiving a yellow card and the clan will forfeit the match.
+Screenshots not uploaded 48 hours after a match will result in the player receiving a yellow card and the clan forfeiting the match.

 3\.2.6 – Missing screenshots will not be acceptable.
 Players should be using the “/echo !info” command to ensure Veritas is still taking screenshots.